-I'm buying a new build house in North London with a loan from Chelsea Building Society.
-The sellers would not reduce the price so I negotiated five thousand pounds worth of additionals instead.
-The property agent told me not reveal to my solicitor about this extras as it would adversely affect my mortgage with the lender.
-Should I keep quiet?.
+I am purchasing my first flat in North London with the aid of help to buy.
+The sellers refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
+The sale representative suggested that I not reveal to my conveyancer about the extras as it will adversely affect my loan with Virgin Money.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.